How to Fix a Water Damaged Phone Speaker

 1. Remove Your Phone Case

 Phone cases can trap moisture and block sound waves from exiting the speaker properly.
+The seven causes of a muffled speaker covers the ones that are not water.
 Remove it before starting the cleaning process.

 2. Wipe Off Excess Moisture